Trypanosomiasis: Epidemiology

 Trypanosomes and trypanosomiasis disease is transmitted through the tsetse fly.
 As many as 90 percent of sleeping sickness cases are caused by the Glossina fuscipes subspecies of the fly.
 The palpalis subspecies contributes the majority of the rest of the cases.

-The different subspecies of fly dominate different habitats.
-For instance, the Glossina Morsitans subspecies inhabits savannahs while the Glossina Palpalis subspecies prefers woody riverine habitats.
+The different subspecies of the tsetse fly dominate different habitats.
+For instance, the Glossina morsitans subspecies inhabits savannahs while the Glossina palpalis subspecies prefers woody riverine habitats.
 However, all flies are susceptible to extremes in temperature (outside of the 16-40 degree Celsius range).
 Furthermore, trypanosomes are only able to reproduce in tsetse flies between the 25 to 30 Celsius range.
 These factors mean that only a minority of tsetse flies, around 20 percent, are estimated to carry trypanosomes.

 These flies can also adapt to human activity, thus causing changes in disease patterns.
 For example, when brush is cleared for agriculture, the flies can retreat into the savannah and conversely when humans move into brush, the flies will reproduce and feed more frequently.
 As a result, large increases of population associated with expansion into woody habitats often coincides with trypanosomiasis epidemics.

+As with other infectious diseases, climate change will have an effect on the distribution and the risk of transmission of trypanosomiasis.
+However, it depends on the geographical region, disease-carrying species, the exact climate change scenario, and many other factors whether there will be a decrease or increase in trypanosomiasis.